railwayapp/docs/src/docs/reference/tcp-proxy.md

 ## Support

-For more information on how to set it up, refer to the guide on [how to expose your app](/how-to/exposing-your-app#tcp-proxying).
+For more information on how to set it up, refer to the TCP Proxy section of the [Public Networking guide](/guides/public-networking#tcp-proxying).